cognitedata/toolkit/README.md

 ### Configure each module as needed

-Each module follow a similar pattern:
+Each module follows a similar pattern:

 ```
 ./modules|common|examples|local_modules/<moduleA>/